One Woman’s Life-Long Mission

 Angie is here to talk about Peace, Love & Paws, Inc., the non-profit animal rescue she started, and the grim reality of the dogs that she finds as well as their fate if they aren’t rescued.

-“In the past, I volunteered at shelters.
-It’s really sad, they kill these dogs, puppies like this,” she says, pointing to a love-filled Grayson sprawled happily between us, “and he’s perfect.”
+“In the past, when I volunteered at shelters, it was really sad.
+They kill these dogs, puppies like him, and he’s perfect,” she says, pointing to the unselfconscious Grayson blissfully sprawled between us.

-And how could our community help?
 “We always need fosters,” Angie says.
-“When you foster, you get them ready for the world.
+“When you foster, you get dogs ready for the world.
 It doesn’t have to be long term, usually a month or so.
 You foster a dog, you save a dog’s life.
 And we always need donations.
-The cost of spaying/neutering, vaccinations, food, and many have health problems that need to be treated, the minimum cost is several hundred dollars with every rescue to get them ready for a permanent home.
+The cost of spaying/neutering, vaccinations, food, and many have health problems that need to be treated— the minimum cost is several hundred dollars with every rescue to get them ready for a permanent home.
 Every dollar counts.”

 Angie’s devotion for animals is so strong, that for years before she became a non-profit she sponsored, fostered, donated, and transported dogs, often paying for their care out of pocket before they found a permanent home.
 Grayson is her 61st foster that she’s cared for personally.